The Wind in the Willows (1995 film): Plot

 When Springtime approaches, Mr. Badger visits Ratty and Mole and the three animals confront Toad to persuade him to end his destructive obsessions, but to no avail.
 Failing to see the extended consequences of his actions, Toad escapes his house, forcing Ratty, Mole, and Badger to chase him, and gets himself in serious trouble for stealing and crashing a motor car, and is sentenced to 20 years in prison.
 Meanwhile, Mole and Ratty row in the river at night in search of Otter's son Portly, who they later find with Pan.

 Eventually, Toad escapes from prison disguised as a washerwoman, aided by the Jailer's daughter.
-Lacking money, Toad hitches a ride on an Engine with a good-natured engine driver, who helps him escape from the police who pursue him on another engine.
+Lacking money, Toad hitches a ride on a steam locomotive with a good-natured engine driver, who helps him escape from the police who pursue him on another engine.
 The next morning Toad comes across a horse-towed barge owned by an obese barge woman.
 Having failed to do some washing up and being laughed at and thrown off by the barge woman for his rude remarks, Toad steals her horse and rides off.
 When he reaches the road, he sees a motor car, carrying the very judge who sentenced him.
 The judge's driver invites Toad for a ride, but when he takes the wheel he crashes the car into a pond, and is once more pursued by the police.
 He falls into the river and swims to safety.

 Soon, Toad is reunited with his friends, but his home Toad Hall has been taken over by the weasels in his absence.
 Sneaking through an underground passage into Toad Hall, Toad, Ratty, Mole and Badger drive the egotistic Chief Weasel and his cowardly band of Wild Wooders out and Toad reclaims his house, receiving a celebration for his return the next day.